 Louise Otis is President of the Administrative Tribunal of the Organization for Economic Co-operation and Development (OECD).
-She is also President of the Appeal Court at the International Organization of La Francophonie (IOF).
+She is also President of the Appeal Court at the Organisation internationale de la francophonie (IOF).
 She is a member of the Administrative Tribunal of the European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT).

-Louise Otis regularly participates in international governance and justice reform missions with the United Nations (UN), International Monetary Fund (IMF), World Bank (WB) and the International Finance Corporation (IFC) member of the World Bank Group (WB).
-Louise Otis was appointed by the United Nations Secretary-General to a 5-member panel of independent international experts in charge of redesigning the United Nations system of administration of Justice.
+Louise Otis regularly participates in international governance and justice reform missions with the United Nations (UN), International Monetary Fund (IMF), World Bank (WB) and the International Finance Corporation (IFC), a member of the World Bank Group (WB).
+Louise Otis was appointed by the United Nations Secretary-General to a 5-member panel of independent international experts in charge of redesigning the United Nations System of Administration of Justice.
 She has created a system of transitional justice for countries affected by armed conflicts and/or environmental disasters.

 Saint Amans, Pascal